35th Division Sustainment Brigade

-The 1st Battalion, 181st Field Artillery, located at the Chattanooga Armory, was transferred from the 196th FA Brigade to the 230th Sustainment Brigade.
+The 1st Battalion, 181st Field Artillery, located at the Chattanooga Armory, was transferred from the 196th FA Brigade to the 35th Division Sustainment Brigade.
 The Brigade also includes the 176th Combat Sustainment Support Battalion based at Johnson City, which has participated in Joint Task Force East rotations in Romania and Bulgaria.
 The other subordinate battalion within the Brigade is the 30th Combat Sustainment Support Battalion.

 The 30th CSSB consisted of the following: